-- The Locale set in the Preferences window is used to decide how the number is represented (e.g. group and decimal separators). - Non-numerical values are ignored. - You can also use Extract and Pad to change the number of characters. - Warnings are shown in the Warnings tab for non-numeric values.
+- The locale is used to decide how the number is represented (e.g. group and decimal separators). - Non-numerical values are ignored. - You can also use Extract and Pad to change the number of characters. - Warnings are shown in the Warnings tab for non-numeric values.

-• Date Format
+• DateTime Format